 Horror

-Examples of horror books include Brother by Ania Ahlborn, The Troop by Nick Cutter, and Neverland by Douglas Clegg.
+Examples of horror books include Brother by Ania Ahlborn, The Only Good Indians by Stephen Graham Jones, and Neverland by Douglas Clegg.

 Alternate History

-As the name implies, the Alternate History genre takes historical events and shows what the world may be like if that event had a different outcome.
-Alternate History doesn’t necessarily have any magical or futuristic elements, it simply speculates about what could have been.
+As the name implies, the alternate history genre takes real historical events and explores what the world may be like if that event had a different outcome.
+Alternate history doesn’t necessarily have any magical or futuristic elements, it simply speculates about what could have been.

 Examples of alternate history books include Everfair by Nisi Shawl, Jonathan Strange and Mr. Norrell by Susanna Clarke, and The Difference Engine by William Gibson and Bruce Sterling.